Do Employee Surveys Demotivate Your People?

 • I didn’t even fill out the last one – why bother?

 The survey can build morale if you thank everyone for their participation and insight, meet with them afterward and review the results, tell them what you can change, and explain why some things can’t be changed.
-Better yet, have a third party survey your people and pry deeper, looking for suggestions and examples.
+Better yet, have a third party interview your people and pry deeper, looking for suggestions and examples.
 Then have that third party facilitate the discussion between management and the employees.
-Wow!
+Show real interest in your employees.
 That can make a big difference.
 I guarantee it.
+You haven’t peaked yet!